-~ The location and area of the job.
+$\sim$ The location and area of the job. Ш

-\sim The reason the existing roof failed (if it did).
+$\sim$ The reason the existing roof failed (if it did).

 ~ Checking falls and advising of changes.

-~ Results of a 'core sample' taken and then re-sealed, to find the exact build-up off the existing roof.
+Results of a 'core sample' taken and then re-sealed, to find the exact build-up off the existing roof.

-\sim The degree of stripping out that is required.
+$\sim$ The degree of stripping out that is required.

 ~ How electrical power will be obtained.

-~ Whether any 'making good', for example
+$\sim$ Whether any 'making good', for example

-~ Full details to the products intended to be used including d,
+~ Full details to the products intended to be used, including

 - Membrane product name and thickness.

+- Whether fleece-backed.

+- Method of attachment (see 2a above).

 - Insulation product and thickness

-- Method of attachment (see 2a above).

 - Vapour control layer (if required)

+How the contractor proposes to form details such as roof edges, abutments to walls and so on

+$\sim$ How long the quotation is valid for.